-We thus propose here to directly modulate the detuning by exploiting the deformation-potential coupling of the QD-confined carriers with an acoustic wave.
-We theoretically describe such a hybrid swing-up scheme, in which either of the fields, optical or acoustic, can be treated as the one that controls the evolution.
+Here, we extend the swing-up method to a hybrid acousto-optical state-control scheme, aiming to meet the demand for new off-resonant excitation schemes and overcome the natural limitation of the diagonal coupling of QDs to material deformations.
+We propose to leverage recent progress in acoustic control of quantum states and optical processes and directly modulate the detuning by exploiting the deformation-potential coupling of the QD-confined carriers with an acoustic wave.
+Our method engages phonons in state control, although they could not induce it independently.
+In addition to enabling optically gated acoustic control of a QD-defined qubit that normally lacks such transitions, this approach may pave the way for optically controlled entanglement between emitters and acoustic modes and for further state transfer, leading to acoustically connected multi-component devices.
+We describe this scheme theoretically and show that either optical or acoustic fields can be treated as the ones controlling the state evolution.
 By directly calculating the system evolution, we show how both the exciton and biexciton states can be deterministically prepared.
-For flat-top pulses, we give analytic expressions for the needed acoustic field parameters, while for realistic Gaussian pulses, we show how to optimize the protocol to achieve full occupation inversion.
-Finally, we estimate the phonon-induced decoherence for two relevant types of epitaxial QDs: standard self-assembled InAs/GaAs dots and GaAs/AlGaAs QDs grown by droplet etching epitaxy \cite{daSilva2021}.
-The latter, thanks to higher volume and thus weaker phonon response with lower cutoff frequency, should allow for high-fidelity state preparation ($>98\%$ for the exciton and >$95\%$ for the biexciton) even at elevated temperatures.
+The method does not rely on pulse shaping, and we expect it to work for any pulse shapes as long as optical dressing is quasi-adiabatic.
+In our considerations, we use basic shapes for the sake of simplicity and to obtain analytical results where possible.
+Starting with flat-top pulses, we present analytical expressions for the required acoustic field parameters.
+For more realistic Gaussian pulses, we show how to optimize the protocol around those estimated parameters to achieve full occupation of the desired state.
+Finally, we estimate the phonon-induced decoherence for two relevant types of epitaxial QDs: standard self-assembled (Stranski-Krastanov) InAs/GaAs dots and GaAs/AlGaAs QDs grown by droplet etching epitaxy \cite{daSilva2021}.
+We find that our scheme is almost decoherence-free for GaAs/AlGaAs QDs even at elevated temperatures, even for the sub-THz acoustic regime.
+Further increasing the detuning (and consequently, the required acoustic field frequency) to the THz range can further improve the fidelity, which indicates the importance of developing THz acoustic technology.

-The proposed hybrid scheme provides a new variation of the off-resonant swing-up excitation method.
-More importantly, it also enables acoustic state control when using the acoustic field as a trigger during a longer period of optical driving.
-In the longer term, this opens a path to producing entanglement between the emitter and a quantum acoustic mode and further to state transfer via an acoustic bus.